michaelhaaf/2W6-W23/md/lectures/week04.md

 ### Recommendation & inheritance

-> For `font-size` **it is recommended that you use relative CSS units over fixed units.**
->
-> You need to be aware of where your HTML element is inheriting these units from
+For `font-size` **it is recommended that you use relative CSS units over fixed units.** You need to be aware of where your HTML element is inheriting these units from.

 Two common relative units for `font-size` are: